CentroDL/godot/w05/README.md

 # Paired Programming Schedule

-Paired programming sessions are time-boxed at [45 minutes][timer].
+Paired programming sessions will consist of two [Pomodoro][pomodoro] cycles of [25 minutes][timer] each with a 5 minute break.
 Please come prepared with a User Story so that the time can be best utilized.

 |            | Wednesday<br>Afternon | Thursday<br>Morning | Thursday<br>Afternoon | Friday<br>Morning | Friday<br> Afternoon |
 |:----------:|:-------:|:--------:|:-------:|:--------:|:-------:|